Mauritius Offers Its Expertise To Promote Tourism In Pakistan - UrduPoint

 Mauritius Offers Its Expertise To Promote Tourism In Pakistan

-ISLAMABAD, (UrduPoint / Pakistan Point News - 12th Oct, 2022 ) :Mauritius High Commissioner to Pakistan Rashidally Soobadar on Wednesday offered his country's expertise to exploit Pakistan's untapped potential of tourism sector, saying he believed it can significantly contribute to the national economy.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 16th Oct, 2022 ) :Mauritius High Commissioner to Pakistan Rashidally Soobadar has offered his country's expertise to exploit Pakistan's untapped potential of tourism sector, saying he believed it can significantly contribute to the national economy.

 He said that tourism sector had emerged as an engine of growth in Mauritius, and it is one of fastest growing socio-economic sectors that was fueling economic growth and creating jobs and business opportunities.